 - About Me Page.
 On this blog page, introduce yourself and highlight experience, projects, and contact information.
-Here is my about me page, as well a a second page which highlights my experience.
+Here is my about me page, as well a second page which highlights my experience.

 - Share Content.
 Once you publish your posts, make sure to share it on Twitter, LinkedIn or any other social media platforms you are on.
-You never know who may stumbled onto your content, I have connected with so many new colleagues from writing.
+You never know who may stumble onto your content, I have connected with so many new colleagues from writing.